Renzo Piano: Professional and personal life

 Piano founded the Renzo Piano Building Workshop (RPBW) in 1981.
 In 2017 it had 150 collaborators in offices in Paris, Genoa, and New York.

 In 2004, he became head of the Renzo Piano Foundation, dedicated to the promotion of the architectural profession.
 Since June 2008, the headquarters has been co-located with his architectural office at Punta Nave, near Genoa.

 After his nomination as Senator for Life in 2013, an honour limited to five office holders in the sole gift of the Italian President, Renzo Piano set up a team of young architects called G124 whose mission is to work on the transformation of Italy's major cities' suburbs.
 Team members are paid with Renzo Piano senator's salary and change every year through a public selection.
 Projects have been developed in Turin, Milan, Padua, Venice and Rome.

 Piano resides in Paris with his second wife Milly and four children, Carlo, Matteo, Lia – from his first wife – and Giorgio.

 Since April 2023 he has been a member of the board of directors of the Agnelli Foundation.

+In 2026, Piano said he avoided giving Parisian taxi drivers his name for years after the Centre Pompidou opened, since its design was not uniformly popular.
+He added that he hoped his Tour Montparnasse redesign would not have that effect, and he didn't think it would.